visualinteractivedata/visualinteractivedata.github.io/students/project-planning.md

 How to do that?

-- **Problem: **
+- **Problem:**
   - what is the problem you are addressing?
   - Why is this important?
   - Who cares?
   - What would happen if nothing would be done?
 - **Research question:** ideally, this is
-  - a single question (multiple questions should logically follow onto each other and be connected)
+  - a _single question_ (multiple questions should logically follow onto each other and be connected)
-  - easy-to-understand and memorize (think of something you can show on a single slide during a talk, for a few seconds)
+  - _easy-to-understand_ and memorize (think of something you can show on a single slide during a talk, for a few seconds)
-  - convincing: something your audience agrees with that this is important and unanswered
+  - _convincing_: something your audience agrees with that this is important and unanswered
-  - directly related to / motivating your research: if the question is too general, your reader won't understand the choices in your approach.
+  - _directly related_ to / motivating your research: if the question is too general, your reader won't understand the choices in your approach.
 Formulate the question so that your approach becomes totally logically to answer that question
-  - answerable: pick a question that your approach and methods actually can help answering, even if only partially.
+  - _answerable_: pick a question that your approach and methods actually can help answering, even if only partially.
-  - falsifiable: pick a question where more than a single answer is possible and your methods can lead to multiple answers.
+  - _falsifiable_: pick a question where more than a single answer is possible and your methods can lead to multiple answers.
 Avoid tautologies.
 - **Approach:** this is very wide, but includes any relevant high-level approach to your question,
   - e.g., the domain
   - e.g., any technology,